-- Customs Duty (including refunds, Tariff Concessions, Drawbacks), the Goods and Services Tax (GST) and other indirect taxes Customs and Border Protection collects on behalf of Commonwealth
+- Customs Duty (including refunds, Tariff Concessions, Drawbacks), the Goods and Services Tax (GST) and other indirect taxes ACBPS collects on behalf of Commonwealth

 - fees and charges recovered by the Department of Agriculture for services such as document assessments, inspections, treatments, export certification and post entry quarantine activities.

-The Department of Agriculture is redesigning its cost recovery arrangements which include fees and charges excluded from within the scope of this Review.
-Further information is available on the
+Department of Agriculture is redesigning its cost recovery arrangements which include fees and charges excluded from within the scope of this Review.

 Visa Application Charges recently underwent changes.
 This review focussed on examining the outcome of these changes, and identified opportunities for improvements within the current pricing framework.